-8 Remove the two screws that secure the hard drive to the hard drive kit bracket.
+Remove the two screws that secure the hard drive to the hard drive kit bracket.

-9 Remove the bracket from the old drive.
+Remove the bracket from the old drive.

-10 Insert the new drive into the bracket so the screw holes line up and the plastic strip on the top of the bracket is positioned as shown.
+- Insert the new drive into the bracket so the screw holes line up. - Replace the two screws that secure the bracket to the drive. - Place the new hard drive kit into the bay and slide it into the connector. - 13 Replace the screws that secure the hard drive kit to your notebook.

-- 11 Replace the two screws that secure the bracket to the drive. - 12 Slide the new hard drive kit into your notebook. - 13 Replace the screws that secure the hard drive kit to your notebook. - 14 Insert the battery and turn your notebook over. - 15 Connect the power adapter and modem and network cables, then turn on your notebook.
+- 14 Insert the battery and turn your notebook over. - 15 Connect the power adapter and modem and network cables, then turn on your notebook.